jgostelow/dotfiles/README.md

 #### OSX
           ./osx/setup.sh

-If using Ruby, then also;
+If using Ruby, then also

           ./osx/setup_ruby.sh

 #### Linux